TorusXO/cpp-task-tracking-bot/README.md

 The settings file must be named `settings.txt`.

-The settings files must be put in the same directory as `main.cpp`.
+The settings files must be put in the same directory as `main.cpp or exe file`.

 ### Example of settings